-One of the more neglected themes dealt with in the Timaeus-Critas is Plato's innovative suggestion of a continental land mass existing beyond the Atlantic.
-Plato's concentric rings of sea and earth around the Athenian citadel find a macrocosmic counterpart in this "opposite continent" [Tim.
-24e-25a], part of which was reached and colonised by the Atlanteans.
+Plato's concentric rings of sea and earth around the Athenian citadel find a macrocosmic counterpart in the "opposite continent" [Tim.
+24e-25a], part of which was reduced to subjection by the Atlanteans.
 F.M.
 Cornford, in his commentary on the Timaeus, notes: -

 The Etym.
 Mag. connects ἤπειρος with ἄπειρος: land not bounded by sea as an island is. παντελῶς should be taken with περιέχουσα.
 The outer continent is 'unbounded' as forming a completely unbroken ring.

 It's not hard to see the resemblance between this ἤπειρος or ἄπειρος and ἄπειρον, the "boundless," which the early Milesian thinker Anaximander used to describe the primordial element, eternal and infinite, which never ages nor decays but always brings forth other materials, bringing forth innumerable worlds and within which all things perish.
 The Pythagorean Philolaus suggested two initial principles, one being the boundless and the other limitable, and proposed that the heavens drew in material from the boundless (time, breath and the void), producing bubble-like areas which became the different parts of the earth.